Wiros9/book/docs/dev/builddocs.rst

 =======================

-When your development environment is correctly installed as explained in :doc:`install`, then --theoretically-- it's easy to build the Lino
+When your development environment is correctly installed as explained in :doc:`install/index`, then --theoretically-- it's easy to build the Lino
 Book: you just run :cmd:`inv bd` in the root directory of your ``book`` repository::